scala-hamsters/show/Readme.md

 ```

-It also can be a nested case class :
+It also can be a case class containing nested case classes :

 ```scala
 case class Name(firstName: String, lastName: String)